2012 FIBA Africa Under-18 Championship for Women

-The 2012 FIBA Africa Under-18 Championship for Women (alternatively the Afrobasket U18) was the 12th U-18 FIBA Africa championship, played under the auspices of the Fédération Internationale de Basketball, the world basketball sport governing body and qualified for the 2013 World Cup.
+The 2012 FIBA Africa Under-18 Championship for Women was the 11th FIBA Africa U18 Women's basketball championship, played under the auspices of the Fédération Internationale de Basketball, the world basketball sport governing body and qualified for the 2013 World Cup.
 The tournament was held from September 20–29 in Dakar, Senegal, contested by 6 national teams and won by Senegal.

 The tournament qualified the winner and the runner-up for the 2013 FIBA Under-19 World Championship for Women.